CoopCodes/Obsidian/Main/CryptoFix UI/CryptoFix UI UX Project.md

 - It can so create a new component, and change the positioning and sizing until it is good.

 ### Mobile Hero Design
-- For the features, we will vertically
+- For the features, we will vertically stack them.
+-